-Do you feel monologue-challenged?
-We’d like to share our Top 11 monologue challenged actor tips to help you get over the bump in the road and remind you that all is well.
+We’d like to share our Top 11 Monologue-Challenged Actor Tips to help you get over any bumps in the road that try to stand in your way.

 1. Know Your Lines